emilleishida/snclass/README.md

 The low dimensional training matrix is stored in ``d.low_dim_matrix``.
 As our final goal is to classify a supernova which is not part of the spectroscopic (training) sample, another step is necessary.

-Suppose we have a sample of non-classified supernovae which were already fitted with ``snclass.treat_lc.fit_objs`` as explained above.
+Suppose we have a sample of non-classified supernovae which were already fitted with ``fit_objs`` as explained above.
 Let's call the directory holding their GP fit results
 ``test_dir``.
 For each fitted supernova in the test sample, there should be a ``<file_root>_SNXXXX_mean.dat`` and a ``<file_root>_SNXXXX_samples.dat`` file in the